-- Evergreen.
 These topics and the keywords surrounding them remain fairly consistent and are of prolonged interest to readers.
-Topics create a constant flow of traffic, since the core of the topics does not change.
+The topics create a constant flow of traffic, since the core of the topics does not change.

 These are newsworthy, trending topics that typically surround current events in the marketplace.
 This type of content will usually create a brief spike in traffic to your site, but it comes with a higher risk.
 For example, it's likely that your content will be in competition with thousands of others like it, and the overall payoff in traffic can’t compare to the traffic from evergreen content.

 This type of content is nearly always evergreen, but it is not necessarily universal in the way that evergreen content is universal.
 It often answers a question with subsequent step-by-step instructions.

 If you are an seoClarity user, this post will walk you through the quick and easy workflow for creating each of the above types of content.
 Artificial Intelligence is important in helping our users generate content consistently to drive the best results for their marketing needs.

-AI Content Marketing Workflows Within the Platform
+AI Content Marketing Workflows

 It is tremendously easy to train your content writers to use Content Ideas to conduct relevant research and write a unique version of content that’s both newsworthy and trendy for your audience.

 Let’s continue to assume that your brand is in the automotive industry.
-Using the Answer Box Opportunity within our Research Grid, you can type in your URL and view all of the opportunities available for your brand to capture the answer box.
+Using the Answer Box opportunity within our Research Grid, you can type in your URL and view all of the opportunities available for your brand to capture the answer box.

 Above, you see that there are nearly 160,000 keywords for this brand that already rank in the top 100 and trigger an answer box in the SERP.
 But, which one of these are truly opportunities?
 How can you determine what to prioritize when you have 160,000 terms to consider?

 The real opportunity here is for where your brand is ranking in the top 3.
-Our research on voice search shows that 95-98% of all results in the answer box come from the top 3 ranking results.
+Our research on voice search shows that 95-98% of all results in the Answer Box come from the top 3 ranking results.

 Keyword research has not evolved.
 This is where seoClarity has innovated how to do keyword research through the application of artificial intelligence to help take vast lists of keywords and group them into their root topics the same way that Google does.

 It sounds too good to be true; but, rest assured, Topic Explorer is the real deal and is quickly becoming one of our clients’ favorite workflows for their content marketing.

 Using the same term, used cars, users can click through to see all of the topics and subtopic clusters that center around the topic.

 As we work our way through Topic Explorer’s topic suggestions, we begin to see related keywords listed within the topics.

 Every enterprise comes with its own nuances and challenges as well as its own workflows for how to create content that drives business.
 What we are finding, however, is that little to no structure exists when it comes to content creation with a goal of full topic authority.

 But, without the use of AI in your content marketing workflow, brands are missing out on the clear understanding of the entire landscape.
-Every marketing needs a full view of the landscape as it keeps changing for clear guidance on how to effectively capture the audience they desire to drive the business they deserve.
+Every marketer needs a full view of the landscape as it keeps changing for clear guidance on how to effectively capture the audience they desire to drive the business they deserve.